jackyzha0/quartz/content/notes/18-internal-routing.md

 - Dynamic routing
 	- Advantage: Scalable, optimal routes, automatic fail-over and fail-back, load balancing
 	- Disadvantage: route update consumes bandwidth, additional load on router CPU

+> [!INFO] routing types
+> static routing:  just deliver a packet to the right MAC address. e.g., static address in server 1
+> dynamic routing: e.g., `default` in server1. sends all other address to `gateway`. this is a form of dynamic routing.  every computer

 Routing Information Protocol (RIP)
 - Early, easy, and common